AUMSA/2020-MSA-content/AI & Advanced Analytics/README.md

 To submit your work please fill in the submission form below.
 This will require you to submit GitHub links and screenshots of your completed tasks:
 **Project Submission Link:** https://aka.ms/MSAAusProjectSubmission

 Please read through the criteria on the respective GitHub documentation prior to submitting to ensure you have covered off everything.
-If your repository is private please add the username: **msa-australia** as a collaborator.
+> For *tech stream*, if your repository is private please add the username: **msa-australia** as a collaborator.
+> For *non-tech stream*, you would need to add user to your workspace.
+Click [here](https://github.com/AUMSA/2020-MSA-content/blob/master/AI%20%26%20Advanced%20Analytics/Non-Tech%20Stream/Adding%20User%20to%20Workspace.md) for the tutorial.

 ## 5. Deadline
 The assessment of this bootcamp is due by **28th June 2020**.
 Any submission after the deadline **will not** be accepted.